Rupert Sheldrake questions the most important scientific dogmas!

 2[1] The liberation of science

-Rupert Sheldrake, Ph.D. (born 28 June 1942) is a biologist and author of over 80 scientific papers and 10 books.
-A former researcher of the Royal Society, he studied natural sciences at Cambridge University, where he was a Scholar of Clare College, with two awards of excellence, and received the University’s Award for Botany.
-He then studied philosophy and the history of science at Harvard, obtaining the title of Frank Knox Fellow, before returning to Cambridge, where he received his Ph.D. in biochemistry.
-He was a Fellow of Clare College, Cambridge, where he was Director of Studies in Biochemistry and Cell Biology.
-As a Rosenheim Research Fellow of the Royal Society, he led research on plant development and cell ageing in the Department of Biochemistry at Cambridge University.
+Rupert Sheldrake, Ph.D. (born June 28, 1942) is a biologist and author of more than 80 scientific papers and 10 books.
+A former Royal Society researcher, he studied natural sciences at Cambridge University, where he was a Scholar of Clare College, with two awards of excellence and received the University’s Prize for Botany.
+He then studied philosophy and history of science at Harvard, earning the title of Frank Knox Fellow, before returning to Cambridge, where he received his doctorate in biochemistry.
+He was a Fellow of Clare College, Cambridge, where he was Director of the Department of Studies in Biochemistry and Cell Biology.
+As a Rosenheim Research Fellow of the Royal Society, he led research on plant development and cell ageing in the Department of Biochemistry at the University of Cambridge.

 While in Cambridge, with Philip Rubery, he discovered the polar transport mechanism of auxin, a process by which the plant hormone, called auxine, is transported from the buds to the root.

-From 1968 to 1969, established in the Department of Botany of the University of Malaya, Kuala Lumpur, studied tropical plants.
-From 1974 to 1985 he was head of the plant physiology department and consultant physiologist for the International Crop Research Institute for semi-arid tropical climate (ICRISAT) in Hyderabad, India, where he helped develop a new harvesting system, now widely used by farmers.
-While in India, he lived for 1 and a half years in the ashram of Fr Bede Griffiths in Tamil Nadu, where he wrote his first book, A New Science of Life.
+From 1968 to 1969, established in the Department of Botany at the University of Malaya, Kuala Lumpur, he studied tropical plants.
+From 1974 to 1985 he was the head of the plant physiology department and consultant physiologist for the International Crop Research Institute for the Semi-Arid Tropical Climate (ICRISAT) in Hyderabad, India, where he helped develop a new harvesting system, now widely used by farmers.
+During his time in India, he lived for 1 year and a half in the ashram of Fr.
+Bede Griffiths in Tamil Nadu, where he wrote his first book, A New Science of Life.

-From 2005 to 2010 he was director of the Perrott-Warrick Project funded by Trinity College, Cambridge.
-He’s a member of Schumacher College in Darlington, Devon of the Institute of Noetic Sciences, near San Francisco, and Honorary Professor at the Graduate Institute in Connecticut.
+In 2005-2010 he was director of the Perrott-Warrick Project funded by Trinity College, Cambridge.
+He is a Fellow of Schumacher College, Darlington, Devon of the Institute of Noetic Sciences, near San Francisco and an Honorary Professor at the Graduate Institute of Connecticut.

-He lives in London with his wife Jill Purce www.healingvoice.com and two sons.
+He lives in London with his wife Jill Purce www.healingvoice.com and their two sons.

-He has appeared in many TV programs in England and abroad and, along with Stephen Jay Gould, Daniel Dennett, Oliver Sacks, Freeman Dyson and Stephen Toulmin, in a TV series – “A Glorious Accident” (“A Glorious Accident”), broadcast on PBS channels throughout the US.
-He has often taken part in BBC shows and other radio programmes.
-He wrote for newspapers such as “The Guardian”, in which he had a monthly column, for The Times, Sunday Telegraph, Daily Mirror, Daily Mail, Sunday Times, Times Educational Supplement, Times Higher Education Supplement and Times Literary Supplement, and has had articles in numerous magazines, including New Scientist, Resurgence, the Ecologist and the Spectator.
+He appeared on many TV programs in England and abroad and, along with Stephen Jay Gould, Daniel Dennett, Oliver Sacks, Freeman Dyson and Stephen Toulmin, in a TV series – “A Glorious Accident”, broadcast on PBS channels throughout the USA.
+He has often appeared on BBC and other radio programmes.
+He wrote for newspapers such as “The Guardian”, in which he had a monthly column, for The Times, Sunday Telegraph, Daily Mirror, Daily Mail, Sunday Times, Times Educational Supplement, Times Higher Education Supplement and Times Literary Supplement, and had articles in numerous magazines, including New Scientist, Resurgence, the Ecologist and the Spectator.

 Books by Rupert Sheldrake:

-A New Science of Life: The Hypothesis of Formative Causation (1981).3 New edition of 2009 (published in the USA under the name of Morphic Resonance).
+A New Science of Life: The Hypothesis of Formative Causation (1981).3 New edition from 2009 (published in the USA under the name Morphic Resonance).

 The Presence of the Past: Morphic Resonance and the Habits of Nature (1988)4